AdiPatel095/ReadmeGenerator/README.md

 - [Tests](#tests)

 ## Installation
-Download the package and inquirer as node dependency from node package manager(npm)
+Download or clone the package from github and install inquirer dependency using Node Package Manager(npm)

 ## Usage
-Run "node index.js" and answer questions to insert them
+Run "node index.js" to start application and answer each question to fill in the readme as instructed

 ## Credits
 N/A